stringandstickytape/MaxLights/README.md

 * Drag-and-drop functions which combine to create effects
 * Audio, Screen, Keyboard reactivity
 * More functions than you can shake a weirdly antialiased stick at

-- developers can add functions simply by adding a new class, which will be discovered at runtime via reflection.
-Add.cs is a good example of a simple such function.
+Any interested C# developer can add functions simply by adding a new class, which will be discovered at runtime via reflection.
+Add.cs is a good example of such a function.

 # Installation
 1) Download the latest release from https://github.com/stringandstickytape/MaxLights/releases .